vsoch/singularity-web/nginx-jupyter/README.md

       cd singularity-web

 Let's now create a jupyter notebook!
+Since we need a writable image, we issue the `--writable` to build:

       cd nginx-jupyter
-      sudo singularity create --size 4000 jupyter.img
+      sudo singularity build --writable jupyter.simg Singularity

+and you could also build into a folder, if you want to easily browse files (this might be the best option for this use case)

-      sudo singularity bootstrap jupyter.img Singularity
+      sudo singularity build --sandbox jupyter.simg Singularity

+Note that in the second option, the result is a folder and not a single image.
 Then to run our container, since we need to write files to `/opt/notebooks` inside the container, we must use sudo and add the `--writable` command:

       sudo singularity run --writable jupyter.img